Instability in Ostwald ripening processes: Numerical studies: finite , random initial radii

 The numerical integration of (\ref{eq: 3.1}) used a simple Euler scheme.
 The data in figure \ref{fig: 1} used timestep $\delta t=0.01$.
 Varying the timestep changed the numerical values, but not the qualitative character of the plots.
 The numerical evaluation of $\nu$ used an estimate $\dot x(t)=[x(t+\delta t')-x(t)/\delta t']$ with $\delta t'=0.1$.

-Figure \ref{fig: 2} shows the evolution of the mean droplet radius, $\langle a\rangle$, compared with the prediction of the Lifshitz-Slezov theory: despite $\nu(t)$ having wild fluctuations, the growth of the mean radius is quite close to the Lifshitz-Slezov prediction, and there is no significant difference between the results for $\alpha=2.5$ and $\alpha=25$.
+Figure \ref{fig: 2} shows the evolution of the mean droplet radius, $\langle a\rangle$, compared with the prediction of the Lifshitz-Slyozov theory: despite $\nu(t)$ having wild fluctuations, the growth of the mean radius is quite close to the Lifshitz-Slyozov prediction, and there is no significant difference between the results for $\alpha=2.5$ and $\alpha=25$.

 Figure \ref{fig: 1} shows pronounced and increasing fluctuations of $\nu (t)$.
 The character of these fluctuations changes as time increases, as illustrated in figure \ref{fig: 3} (which displays $1/\nu(t)$ rather than $\nu(t)$, because the latter diverges when there are zeros of $\dot x$).
-At intermediate time, the fluctuations resemble Ornstein-Uhlenbeck noise ({\bf a}), but at large times ({\bf b}) there is a sequence of abrupt increases, followed by decreases with approximately equal gradient.
-Figure \ref{fig: 3} also displays $\langle y\rangle-1$, which is correlated with the fluctuations of $\nu(t)$, and the deviation $\Delta P$ of the survival probability from its average value in the interval.
+At intermediate time, the fluctuations resemble Ornstein-Uhlenbeck noise ({\bf a}).
+At large times ({\bf b}) there is a sequence of abrupt increases corresponding to the evaporation of individual droplets as discussed in section \ref{sec: 2.3}, followed by decreases with approximately equal gradient.
+Figure \ref{fig: 3} also displays $1-\langle y\rangle$, which has fluctuations which mirror those of $\tilde \nu=1/\nu $, as expected from equation (\ref{eq: 2.19}).
+The deviation $\Delta P_{\rm s}$ of the survival probability from its average value in the interval is also plotted.
 The latter shows that the abrupt increases of $1/\nu$ in figure \ref{fig: 3}({\bf b}) are a consequence of individual droplets evaporating.
 Both $\langle y\rangle-1$ and $\Delta P$ are multiplied by large factors to match the scale of the plot.

 Figure \ref{fig: 4} shows the PDF of $y=as$, for the data in figure \ref{fig: 1}({\bf e}), accumulating data over different time intervals.
-These distributions are compared with the distribution predicted by the Lifshitz-Slezov theory \cite{Lif+61}:
+These distributions are compared with the distribution predicted by the Lifshitz-Slyozov theory \cite{Lif+61}:

-The empirical distributions are close to the Lifshitz-Slezov prediction, but there are significant differences.
+The empirical distributions are close to the Lifshitz-Slyozov prediction, but there are significant differences.